Are you buying or selling a franchise business? Find answers to common questions surrounding Franchising Law for both franchisees and franchisors.

 Understanding your business

 Before you go any further, you really need to prepare a business plan for franchising.
-It’s probably been several years since you wrote that first business plan though, and like with most successful business, I’m sure it’s evolved somewhat since those early days, so don’t just copy and paste from an old plan.
+It’s probably been several years since you wrote that first business plan though, and like with most successful business, it's likely that the plan has evolved somewhat since those early days, so don’t just copy and paste from an old plan.
 Really take the time to do it properly, it will benefit you greatly to get the foundations right first.

-It’s critical at this stage that you have a very clear and documented plan of how the franchise opportunity will work, so if you’re not sure where to start with this process, contact one of experienced Franchise Lawyers today and we can help.
+It’s critical at this stage that you have a very clear and documented plan of how the franchise opportunity will work, so if you’re not sure where to start with this process, contact one of our experienced commercial lawyers today and we can help.

 Pilot Operation - Test Your Franchise Model